casper-network/docs/source/docs/casper/developers/writing-onchain-code/testing-contracts.md

 ### Debugging with macros

-A second most popular type of debugging is putting the “println!”
-Macro in the code so the parameters can be printed out during “cargo test”.
+The second most popular type of debugging is using the `println!` macro in the code so the parameters can be printed out while running `cargo test`.

 <p align="center"><img src={useBaseUrl("/image/testing-contracts/println-macro.png")} alt="println-macro" width="600"/></p>